How Holvi turned customer learnings into actions – and how you can do the same

 Regardless of the size of your business, you need to understand your customers.
 But especially for small businesses, it can be time-consuming to first get feedback and then analyse it.

-To sum up his learnings, here are 4 tips to help businesses of all sizes collect and analyse customer feedback.
+To sum up Jarno’s learnings, here are 4 tips from him to help businesses of all sizes collect and analyse customer feedback.

 2. Learn what your methods can and cannot do.